QSD-Group/EXPOsan/exposan/werf/README.rst

 =================================================================================
-werf: 18 Benchmark Models for Water Resource Recovery Facilities (WRRF) in the US
+werf: Benchmark Models for Water Resource Recovery Facilities (WRRF) in the US
 =================================================================================

 Summary
 -------
-This modules contains benchmark models of typical WRRF configurations in the US [1]_, [2]_.
-Configuration IDs are indicative of the combination of liquid and solids treatment trains, according to the WERF codes.
-18 of the possible configurations are available, including their plant-wide dynamic simulations, operational energy demand estimation, and OPEX accounting.
+This module contains benchmark models of typical WRRF configurations in the US [1]_, [2]_.
+Configuration IDs are indicative of the combination of liquid and solids treatment trains, according to the WERF codes below.

+**18 of the possible configurations are available**, including their plant-wide dynamic simulations, operational energy demand estimation, and OPEX accounting.
 More configurations to follow.

 .. figure:: ./readme_figures/wrrf_codes_wide.png